-Welcome to breakfast week!
-All week long I’m going to share some wonderful breakfast dishes.
+I love delicious & easy breakfast casseroles.
 To get things started, I’m sharing the newest recipe to find a permanent home in my recipe collection.
-I found the original recipe over at CrockPot Recipe Exchange.
-I didn’t get the same results as she did, but it is tasty none-the-less.
 I will say this, while it is really good and perfect for breakfast…it only needs about 3-4 hours to cook, so unless you like getting up at 4AM to start breakfast then I would say this is perfect for brunch.

 Slow Cooker Blueberry French Toast